Average Contact Hours for Uni Students! – LearnMate Tutoring

 This article was written by Jeffrey Pullin, a current VCE/IB Tutor.
 Jeffrey is currently accepting students, so if you’re interested in his services, you can see his profile here.

 Contact hours is a term that often gets bandied about in discussions of university particularly when comparing different courses.
 But what actually are ‘contact hours’?

-Clearly your pathway will not be the same as mine and your contact hours will probably be quite different, with a huge variety of contact hours requirements and structures existing across different courses and universities.
-Arts degrees for example will often have significantly less contact hours than physical science degrees, which have large lab components.
+Clearly, your pathway will not be the same as mine and your contact hours will probably be quite different, with a huge variety of contact hours requirements and structures existing across different courses and universities.
+Arts degrees, for example, will often have significantly fewer contact hours than physical science degrees, which have large lab components.
 The exact contact hours and whether or not they are compulsory will depend on your choice of institution and degree.
 Information about this is usually displayed quite prominently on course pages.

 LearnMate is Australia’s leading tutoring agency offering private lessons in all primary & high school subjects including English, maths, science, humanities, foreign languages, and so much more.
 Our mission is simple: to provide professional, engaging and enthusiastic tutors to students, while also ensuring the student feels empowered and confident during their assessments!
 Ultimately, our goal is to empower students all over Australia to achieve amazing results and make their dreams come true!

 LearnMate provides you with tailored, one-on-one lessons for tutoring in a variety of suburbs in Melbourne, Sydney, Geelong, Brisbane, Hobart, Canberra, Perth & Adelaide!
 With hundreds of tutors on the LearnMate platform, you’re bound to find someone local for any primary or high school year level!
 You can choose to have lessons in-person or online – whatever is easiest for you!